What is a fee-only advisor?

 - They must fully disclose any potential conflicts of interest that could affect their ability to carry out their fiduciary responsibilities.

 Financial planners are individuals who create financial plans intended to define or address issues such as cash flows, debt management, investing, insurance, and estate & succession planning.
 There are no formal licenses or regulations governing financial planners, but those who want to manage investments are usually licensed as investment advisors.

 Some financial planners work in a fee-only capacity and embrace the fiduciary standard, while others might call themselves a financial planner but are actually salespeople in disguise.

 Your typical advisor fees may vary

 In exchange for this fiduciary commitment, fee-only financial advisors are paid directly by you.
 These fees may take several forms.

 Registered representatives, commonly known as brokers, are licensed and regulated by the Financial Industry Regulatory Authority (FINRA).
-Working for broker-dealers, they earn their living on the commissions they earn from selling investment and insurance products.
+Working for broker-dealers, they make their living on the commissions they earn from selling investment and insurance products.

-Simply enter an advisor’s name and location, and you can view a detailed report.
-This will tell you if the financial advisor is a licensed investment adviser, registered representative (or both), their employment history, their educational background, and any instances where they’ve violated industry regulations.
+Beyond using this site to find a fee-only financial advisor, you can also research any financial advisor at Investor.gov.
+Run by the SEC, this site offers a searchable database of all licensed financial advisors.
+Simply enter an advisor’s name and location in order to view a detailed report.
+This will tell you if the financial advisor is a licensed investment advisor, registered representative (or both), their employment history, their educational background, and any instances in which they’ve violated industry regulations.

 You should also visit the advisor’s website to learn more about their background, the firm’s service model, and their fee structure.
 If you decide to meet with a financial advisor, make sure you’re armed with interview questions that can fill in any information gaps.